 After graduation, he worked his way around New York City most notably under Chef Daniel Boulud.
 Later, after relocating to Westchester County, NY.
 He soon became the Executive Chef at ReLish in Sparkill, NY.
 There he received praise from numerous magazines including “Best New Restaurant”, from Hudson Valley Magazine, where they wrote “This is a place where food is so revered it’s almost a religion”.

 From ReLish he went on to open Restaurant One, in Irvington, NY as the Executive Chef.
-While there he received an “Excellent” from The New York Times, was voted “Best New Restaurant” from Westchester Magazine, received Five out of Five Stars from In Town Magazine, and earned a food score of 27 from the Zagat Survey.
+While there he received an “Excellent” from The New York Times, was voted “Best New Restaurant” from Westchester Magazine, received Five out of Five Stars from In Town Magazine, and earned a top food score from the Zagat Survey.

 Located in the rolling pastures of Litchfield Hills, Arethusa Farm has a proud tradition of raising award-winning purebred Jersey, Holstein and Brown Swiss cows.
 We pride ourselves on providing the absolute highest level of care for our animals, and creating all-natural, farm-fresh dairy goods with a truly exceptional taste.